codepr/codepr.github.io/_posts/2019-03-03-sol-mqtt-broker.md

     remaining_bytes -= sizeof(uint16_t);

     /*
-     * Read in a loop all remaning bytes specified by len of the Fixed Header.
+     * Read in a loop all remaining bytes specified by len of the Fixed Header.
      * From now on the payload consists of 3-tuples formed by:
      *  - topic length
      *  - topic filter (string)